RalphMao/Docker-for-Researcher/readme.md

 ## Use cases
 ### Create your first DfR container
+Suppose you have a code under development at `~/experiment/test.py`.
+On the host machine, it runs with Python-3.5 by `python3 experiment/test.py /test-data`.
+Now you would like to test it with Python-3.9 inside a docker container, as installing Python-3.9 may be cumbersome or conflicting on the host.
-Come back to our previous example at `~/experiment/test.py`.
-Suppose you first pull an python-3.9 image.
+First pull a python-3.9 image.
 ```
 docker pull python:3.9.0rc2-slim-buster
 ```